nicoduj/homebridge-harmony/README.md

 - `showTurnOffActivity` configures whether to publish a "switch" accessory to turn off every activity (defaults to false).
   - The "switch" will be "on" if and only if there is no current activity, and toggling it while "on" does nothing.
 - `refreshTimer` enable refresh of activities state every X seconds, for automation purpose if you need to activate something else based on a state chnage of an activity.
 Be aware it might make you hub smoke since the plugin will ask its status very often :) (defaults : disable, accepted range : 5-600s).
+- `refreshByHub` refresh trhough webSocket stateDigest of the hub - defaults to true
 - `skipedIfSameStateActivities` array of Activities name to trigger only if their state is different from the action sent.
 Can be usefull if your devices in the activity have the same on / off command and you want to automate them outside off the home app
 - `addAllActivitiesToSkipedIfSameStateActivitiesList` option to add all activities automatically to skipedIfSameStateActivities behavior. (defaults : false)
 - `publishActivitiesAsIndividualAccessories` option to publish activities as individual accessories.
 Defaults to true.